WTT Junior Nationals

 Many of the nation’s most promising junior tennis players compete in the WTT Junior Nationals.
 This tournament is a premier national junior invitational event featuring 16 co-ed teams from throughout the U.S. The teams use the WTT format during their three days of non-elimination draw competition.
 In addition to the competition, players also participate in seminars and a clinic hosted by event host and WTT co-founder Billie Jean King.
 The 16 teams receive grants of $500 each.

-2018 EVENT: The 2018 WTT Junior Nationals will be held July 23-26 at the George E. Barnes Tennis Center in San Diego, Calif.
+2018 EVENT: The 2018 WTT Junior Nationals were held July 23-26 at the George E. Barnes Tennis Center in San Diego, Calif.
 The California Coast Crushers claimed their first WTT Junior Nationals championship by dismissing Texas 48-11.
 Read more!

 For information about Junior Nationals and other WTT Community Tennis programs, call 866-PLAY WTT or contact Delaine Mast, National Director WTT Community Tennis, at firstname.lastname@example.org.

 Team members are selected based on their sectional and national rankings, but are NOT eligible if they attained a ranking of 1-150 on the USTA Seed Selection List as of May 10, 2018.
 The targeted junior players are 14-18 years of age.

 Tournament matches follow the WTT non-elimination draw format.
 The 16 co-ed teams are divided into 4 groups.

 2018 JUNIOR NATIONALS RESULTS (view press release)

 July 23 - July 26, 2018 – George E. Barnes Tennis Center in San Diego, CA

 5th place: Midwest/Racquet Club of Columbus def.
 Claim Jumpers 44-31

 7th place: Eastern def.
 Pacific Wave 38-30